 Definition 9 (BROKEN CHIMERA MINOR EMBEDDING PROBLEM).
-Given an arbitrary graph G and some $C \in \mathcal{C}$, is G a minor of C, i.e., is G embeddable in H?
+Given an arbitrary graph G and some $C \in C$, is G a minor of C, i.e., is G embeddable into H?

-Note that until now there is no result about the complexity status of the related question, whether a given graph is actually itself a broken Chimera graph, meaning more formally
+In this section, we show how the BROKEN CHIMERA MINOR EMBEDDING PROBLEM reduces to the HAMILTONIAN CYCLE PROBLEM to adopt the known complexity results for this problem.
+Note that until now there is no result about the complexity status of the related question whether a given graph is actually itself a broken Chimera graph, meaning more formally

 Definition 10 (BROKEN CHIMERA RECOGNITION PROBLEM).
-Given an arbitrary graph G, do we have $G \in \mathcal{C}$?
+Given an arbitrary graph G, do we have $G \in C$?

 This means to check whether G is a vertex-induced subgraph of an ideal Chimera graph.
-The number of rows and the number of columns of unit cells of a corresponding Chimera graph can be bounded by the number of vertices in G. Clearly, this problem is not harder than the arbitrary INDUCED SUBGRAPH ISOMORPHISM PROBLEM, thus it is in NP, but it remains open, whether it is easier.
-We will not examine this problem further, as by the practical conditions, we know we are given a broken Chimera graph.
+The number of rows and the number of columns of unit cells of a corresponding Chimera graph can be bounded by the number of vertices in G. Clearly, this problem is not harder than the arbitrary INDUCED SUBGRAPH ISOMORPHISM PROBLEM, thus is in NP, but it remains open, whether it is easier.
+We do not examine this problem further because, by the practical conditions, we know we are given a broken Chimera graph.